sdadas/polish-nlp-resources/README.md

 # Polish NLP resources

-This repository contains pre-trained models and language resources for Natural Language Processing in Polish created during my research work.
+This repository contains pre-trained models and language resources for Natural Language Processing in Polish created during my research.
+Some of the models are also available on **[Huggingface Hub](https://huggingface.co/sdadas)**.

 If you'd like to use any of those resources in your research please cite:

 ```bibtex
 @Misc{polish-nlp-resources,